Monty/WhatsStreamingToday/USAGE.md

 should get saved as .xls or .ods files.
 Spreadsheets uploaded to Google Sheets won't depend on the local file being around.

+Shows in the spreadsheet are in the order they are found on the web.
+If you want to sort by Title, Language, Rating, etc. you should either create a Named Range to sort on or delete the "Totals" row at the end.
+Otherwise the "Totals" row will wind up in the middle of your spreadsheet.
+You can always get back to the original order by sorting on the first column.

 #### To see what has changed since a previous run:

 Examine the diff file called **Acorn_diffs-[LONGDATE].txt** or